 Along those lines, both people who argue in favor and against nudging tend to agree that, if nudges are used, they should be implemented with caution, especially when they are implemented by policymakers on a large scale.
 Implementing them properly can involve, for example, setting a clear and transparent process for deciding which nudges to implement, which can further involve input from the individuals that it’s meant to influence.

 Finally, note that from a practical perspective, many individuals, governments, and organizations are currently using nudges.
 Furthermore, there is evidence that the citizens of many countries support the use of nudges in general, though there is variation between countries and between individuals with regard to this, and this can also depend on the specific nudge in question.

 Overall, from an ethical perspective, there are arguments both in favor and against nudging.
 Some of these arguments deal with whether or not nudging should be used at all, while others deal with which situations it should be used in and how, especially given that nudges are difficult—if not impossible—to eliminate entirely from people’s decision-making environment.

 Summary and conclusions

-- A nudge is a modification that is made to an environment in order to alter people’s behavior in a predictable way, without forbidding any options or changing their incentives on a significant level.
+- A nudge is a simple aspect of people’s decision-making environment that alters their behavior in a predictable way, without forbidding any options or significantly changing their incentives.

-- Examples of nudges include sending people a reminder that they need to schedule a doctor’s appointment, providing people with information regarding how much electricity they use compared to their neighbors, and reminding people what sort of audience is going to see the posts that they upload to social media.
+- Examples of nudges include sending people a reminder to schedule a doctor’s appointment, ensuring that healthier food is more noticeable in a cafeteria, providing people with information regarding how much electricity they use, and reminding people what audience will see what they’re about to post on social media.

-If you found this article interesting, and if you want to learn more about nudges and about how you can implement them, you should read the highly acclaimed book on the topic “Nudge: Improving Decisions About Health, Wealth, and Happiness”.
+To learn more about nudges, read the highly acclaimed book on the topic: “Nudge: Improving Decisions About Health, Wealth, and Happiness”.